 Status: This project is currently in progress.
 PG&E commenced implementation of these projects in November 2009 and released the projects to operations in 2012 and 2013.
-Additional evaluation work will be conducted by PG&E's Advanced Technology Services and EPRI via a grant from the California Energy Commission.

-Update: Project 1, the unit at the Vaca Dixon substation site, began operational testing in January 2013 and paperwork has recently been submitted to CAISO to declare the resource commercial.
-Project 2, at the HGST facility in San Jose is online and beginning operational testing in August 2013.
+Additional evaluation work will be conducted by PG&E's Applied Technology Services and EPRI via a grant from the California Energy Commission.
+Project 1, the unit at the substation site, began operational testing in January 2013 and testing with CAISO at the end of 2013.
+In 2014, the system will be used primarily for performance evaluation of active participation in CAISO markets.
+Project 2, on Yerba Buena Road in San Jose began operational testing in 2013, and will be used to island downstream loads in the event of a utility disturbance and for performance evaluation for a variety of battery functionalities (load shaping, reliability enhancement, renewable integration, and ancillary services) under a grant from the California Energy Commission.

-Benefit Description: If proved viable and implemented systemwide, this project will improve PG&E energy storage capabilities resulting in improved system reliability and reduced procurement costs, as well as inform the discussion around the costs and benefits of battery energy storage systems.
+Benefit Description: If proved viable and implemented system-wide, this project will improve PG&E energy storage capabilities resulting in improved system reliability and reduced procurement costs, as well as inform the discussion around the costs and benefits of battery energy storage systems.